thhuang/Motion-Planning-Project/README.md

 Functions and classes for path planning is written in `planning_utils.py`.
 Since the planning algorithm is based on the graph search, nodes should be sampled before constructing the graph.
-In order to speed up the algorithm, the graph (Fig 1) will be generated only once from the 2.5D map and be reused every inference.
+In order to speed up the process, the graph (Fig 1) will be generated only once from the 2.5D map and be reused every inference.

 <div align = 'center'>
     <img src = './images/graph_2000.png' height = '400px'>